|FCC > OET > Equipment Authorization > Grantee Code Information|

 All entities doing business with the FCC must obtain an FCC Registration Number (FRN).
 To register for an FRN; change previously submitted FRN information; or search for an FRN, visit https://fjallfoss.fcc.gov/cores/CoresHome.html .
 A Tax Identification Number (TIN), Employee Identification Number (EIN), or Social Security Number (SSN) is required for all entities within the USA .
 All entities outside of the USA will be assigned a TIN at the time an FRN is assigned.

 To obtain a new grantee code, click Grantee Registration under Filing Options at https://apps.fcc.gov/oetcf/eas/index.cfm.
-Any representative of the applicant may obtain the grantee code and/or pay the fee for the assigned code; the representative may be an individual, test firm, TCB, etc. Regardless who obtains the new code, the applicant should be provided with, and retain, the assignment page which indicates the new Grantee Code; the Grantee Code Registration Number (GC#); and the date that both were assigned.
+Any representative of the applicant may obtain the grantee code and/or pay the fee for the assigned code; the representative may be an individual, test firm, TCB, etc. Regardless who obtains the new code, the applicant should retain, the new Grantee Code; the Grantee Code Registration Number (GC#); and the date that both were assigned.

 2. Grantee Code Registration Number (GC#)